laHermes/diary-app/README.md

   - [x] Option to pick a suitable emotion
   - [x] Option to delete an entry
   - [x] Display maximum text characters per entry
-  - [ ] Limit amount of tags a user can add
+  - [ ] Limit amount of tags the user can add

 - Backend